rachelvansciver/SAACO3/computing/EC2.md

 - cannot be used for windows

 ### ENA Elastic Network Adapter
-- use for high performance networking capabilitiies
+- use for high performance networking capabilities
 - slower than efa

 ## EC2 Hibernate